What did Oprah Winfrey do before she was famous?

 Q: What is a talk show host?

-A: A talk show host is a person who hosts a television or radio program where guests are interviewed or discussions on various topics take place.
+A: A talk show host is a person who hosts a television or radio program where guests are interviewed or discussions take place on various topics.

-A: Philanthropy refers to the act of donating money, resources, or time to help improve the well-being of others, often through charitable organizations or initiatives.